jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordDataType.SRecordDataType(string,byte,bool,bool).md

 Indicates if parsing recognized the key.

 ### Remarks
-This constructor is only intended to be used by people who will use it correctly.
+- This constructor is only intended to be used by people who will use it correctly.
-Typically you'll want to use Strict.FromKey or Flexible.FromKey instead.
+- Typically you'll want to use Strict.FromKey or Flexible.FromKey instead.
+- The maximum data length is computed from the following formula:
+-- MaximumDataBytesAllowed = SRecordData.MaxValueForCount - SRecordData.CheckSumByteLength - addressLengthInBytes;